The Importance of Student Recognition

-When students are given nothing but negative feedback, they will feel beaten down and will lack any desire to put forth effort in the classroom.
-They know their efforts will only be met with criticism, so why even bother trying?
+When students are given nothing but negative feedback, they may feel beaten down and may lack any desire to put forth effort in the classroom.
+They know their efforts will only be met with criticism, so why bother trying?

-But when students are given positive feedback and are rewarded for a job well done, it’s only natural for them to continue to work hard and do their very best.
-Even the slightest positive student recognition does wonders for the child’s morale and enthusiasm about school work and their outlook on school, in general.
+When students are given positive feedback and are rewarded for a job well done, it’s only natural for them to continue to work hard and do their very best.
+Even the slightest positive student recognition does wonders for a child’s morale and enthusiasm about school work and their outlook on school, in general.

-Here are some very easy ways to give student recognition that are inexpensive (or free) and take very little effort on the teacher or parent’s part.
-But even the smallest student recognition gesture will mean a lot to the recipient.
+Here are some very easy ways to give student recognition awards that are inexpensive (or free) and take very little effort on the teacher or parent’s part.
+Even the smallest student recognition gesture will mean a lot to the recipient.